 If you have a herniated disc in the lower back, you may start having pain in your thigh, the lower part of your leg, and your foot.
 This is not the case with all cases of sciatica, as different portions of the back will affect different portions of the body.

-If you’re experiencing symptoms of sciatica, it’s important to follow these steps:
+If you’re experiencing symptoms, it’s important to follow these steps:

-- Start by calling a qualified physical therapist.
+- Start by contacting a qualified physical therapist.
 Sciatica can typically be managed effectively with the right treatment.

 - Stay active.
 Sciatica takes longer to heal if you’re sedentary.
 Sitting or lying down for a long period of time is bad for your sciatic nerve, and can make the pain worse.